top of page

 3) Soundproof Your Space

 For me, this one’s a big deal.
-Right now, I wear sound-blocking earplugs both day and night, to help drown out the endless hum of traffic—but I’m pretty sure nothing good comes from wearing tech in your ears 24/7.
+Right now, I wear sound-blocking earbuds durning the day and ear plugs at night, to help drown out the hum of traffic—but I’m pretty sure nothing good comes from wearing tech in your ears most of the day!

 That’s why I’m looking into Indow Window Inserts (or something similar) to help reduce external noise by up to 70%.